-My daughter was born in Hong Kong in 2007 and, wow, was that a big year for babies in Chinese culture.
-It was Year of the Golden Pig, and one of the most auspicious for giving birth.
-If your child was born in between February 18, 2007 and February 6, 2008, this might be some interesting trivia for you.
+My daughter was born in Hong Kong in 2007, and wow, was that a big year for babies in Chinese culture.
+It was the Year of the Golden Pig, one of the most auspicious for giving birth.
+If your child was born between February 18, 2007, and February 6, 2008, this might be some interesting trivia for you.

 The Year of the Pig occurs every 12 years on the zodiac calendar.
-In the lead up to Year of the Golden Pig, Hong Kong media reported that it was an every 600 years occurrence.
+In the lead-up to the Year of the Golden Pig, Hong Kong media reported that it occurred every 600 years.
 However, here in the U.S., it’s quoted as happening every 60 years.

-In either case, if you are a believer in the Chinese zodiac and were thinking of having children around that time, you probably would have made extra sure the child was born during this time in 2007, if possible.
+In either case, if you believe in the Chinese zodiac and were thinking of having children around that time, you probably would have made extra sure the child was born during this time in 2007, if possible.

-Keep in mind that back then in some mainland Chinese areas, people were only allowed one child (this law has since been repealed).
-If you were going to plan for that one child, wouldn’t you want he or she to be born in the most auspicious year?
+Remember that back then, in some mainland Chinese areas, people were only allowed one child (this law has since been repealed).
+If you were going to plan for that one child, wouldn’t you want him or her to be born in the most auspicious year?

 Why It Is an Auspicious Year